gustavobastian/VR-second/README.md

 This simple page shows how works ar.js.
 It's based in Francisco Estrada's blog ([https://blog.franciscoestrada.mx/tag/ar-js/](https://blog.franciscoestrada.mx/tag/ar-js/)).

+In order to test it, go to [https://gustavobastian.github.io/VR-second/](https://gustavobastian.github.io/VR-second/), you must have a camera connected to the computer.

 ## Marks for scanning

 * <strong>Mark1</strong>: